timkinnane/node-dev-dotfiles/docs/INSTALL.md

 ## Shell Modules

-[ZimFW][ZimFW] is a plugin manager for ZSH.
-It is self-installed by the [ZSH profile](../zsh/.zshrc).
+[Stow] is used to link configs for tools that are required to be in the `$HOME` dir.

+All paths in `.dotfiles/config` are linked as Stow packages by the install script.

+Shell modules are installed and loaded by [ZimFW] for ZSH (the default shell on Mac OS).
+- Initialised by the [ZSH profile](../config/zsh/.zshrc) and [Zim script](../environment/zim.sh).
+- Includes a suite of [Oh-My-ZSH] plugins, listed in the [`.zimrc`](../config/zim/.zimrc) config.

 If there's an issue loading plugins see [manual installation guide](https://github.com/zimfw/zimfw#manual-installation).

-[Stow] is used to link configs for tools that are required to be in the `$HOME` dir.

-Most paths in `.dotfiles` are linked as Stow packages by the install script.

 ---
 Continue to [SECRETS](./SECRETS.md)